livinalt/wallet-account-abstraction/README.md

 # Smart Contract Wallet

 This project implements a smart contract wallet system using Solidity and account abstraction.
-It allows users to create their own smart contract wallets and perform basic wallet operations such as sending and receiving funds, as well as checking wallet balances.
+It allows users to create their smart contract wallets and perform basic wallet operations such as sending and receiving funds, as well as checking wallet balances.

 ## Features